- Get Involved

 Starting in August 2017, on sabbatical from her job as assistant multimedia director at The Sacramento Bee, Sue Morrow will be a visiting professional at the E.W.
 Scripps School of Journalism at Ohio University.
 At the Bee, she edited the paper's Pulitzer Prize-winning (2007) and finalist (2013) entries in feature photography.
 She has also worked as a photo editor and manager at the San Jose Mercury News, Tampa Bay Times, Atlanta Journal-Constitution and Boston Globe.
 She has taught at Ohio University and lectured at The Poynter Institute, Atlanta Photojournalism Seminar and many National Press Photographer-related seminars.
 Since 1994, she has been a faculty and board member at The Kalish visual-storytelling workshop and served as its director from 2011-2013.
 As the Knight Fellow at Ohio University in 2010-11, she earned a master’s degree from the School of Visual Communication.
 During that time she produced the short documentary, “Born to Die,” about horse rescue. @SueLMorrow

 Mobile newsgathering: better reporting with your smartphone A smartphone, stocked with the right apps, is a powerful multimedia reporting tool.
-Learn how to use it to shoot photos, record interviews, dictate stories and add text to photos for social media.
+Learn from Jeremy Pelzer how to use it to shoot photos, livestream using Facebook Live, and record and transcribe audio.
 Bring your smartphone for the exercises.

 Viral video: shooting shareable smartphone video Columbia’s Tow Center for Digital Journalism studied what makes for successful news video and recommended that reporters shoot fast, raw clips posted instantly from the field, leaving in-depth, more sophisticated video stories to highly trained video journalists.
 Learn from Sue Morrow how to produce those clips of under one minute with minimal editing.
 Use a tripod and external microphone and sequence your best five shots to create shareable video – without getting in the way of your reporting.
 Bring your smartphone for the exercises.